René Grousset

-René Grousset (/fr/; 5 September 1885 – 12 September 1952) was a French historian who was curator of both the Cernuschi Museum and the Guimet Museum in Paris and a member of the prestigious Académie française.
+René Grousset (/fr/; 5 September 1885 – 12 September 1952) was a French historian who was curator of both the Cernuschi Museum and the Guimet Museum in Paris and a member of the Académie française.

 He wrote several major works on Asiatic and Oriental civilizations, with his two most important works being Histoire des croisades et du royaume franc de Jérusalem (1934–1936) and The Empire of the Steppes: A History of Central Asia (1939), both of which were considered standard references on the subject.

 Biography

 Grousset was born in Aubais, Gard, in 1885.
 Having graduated from the University of Montpellier with a degree in history, he soon began his distinguished career soon.
 He served in the French Army during World War I. In 1925, Grousset was appointed adjunct conservator of the Musée Guimet in Paris and secretary of the Journal asiatique.

 By 1930, he had published five major works on Asiatic and Oriental civilizations.
 In 1933, he was appointed director of the Cernuschi Museum in Paris and curator of its Asiatic art collections.
 He wrote a major work on the Chinese Buddhist medieval pilgrim Xuanzang, particularly emphasising the importance of his visit to the northern Indian Buddhist university of Nalanda.

 At the outbreak of World War II, Grousset had published his two most important works, Histoire des Croisades (1934-1936) and L'Empire des Steppes (1939).

 Dismissed from his museum posts by the Vichy government, he continued his research privately and published three volumes on China and the Mongols during the war.
 After the liberation of France, he resumed his curatorship of the Cernuschi Museum and was also appointed curator of the Guimet Museum.
 In 1946, Grousset was made a member of the French Academy.
 Between 1946 and 1949, he published four final works, concentrating on Asia Minor and the Near East.

 In 1952, Grousset died at the age of 67 in Paris.